 Uniform Medical is a preferred provider organization (PPO) medical insurance plan administered by Regence BlueShield.
-Two types of Uniform Medical plans are offered to UW employees and their dependents:
+Four types of Uniform Medical plans are offered to UW employees and their dependents:

 In addition to monthly premiums which are deducted from your pay, other costs should be considered when choosing a medical plan, such as:

 Also, if you have a specific medical condition, investigate costs and provider options outlined in the plan's Certificate of Coverage.